Alert Text

 As the year progressed, David, Felix, and Israel slowly got to know one another.
 It was a long transition, but Ricardo and other MARE staff were there every step of the way to offer encouragement, liaise with DCF, and provide support and resources.

 Felix remembers those early days as well.
-"It was a little bit difficult at first because he was very shy and slow to open up to people," he said.
+"It was a little bit difficult at first because he was very shy and slow to open up to people.
+He really didn't say much at first," he said.

 When asked what family means to him, David shared, "Family means doing everything together.
 Knowing when someone's sad or even if your day is hard and you don't feel like doing anything, you should always be there for one another."